The Loneliness Few People Talk About: Building Belonging in the LGBTQIA+ Community at Midlife and Beyond

 When the weight becomes too much alone

 Ongoing loneliness often stems from more than a lack of connection.
-Sometimes it lives in the understandable stories we carry about not belonging, not being enough, or not being safe to show up as we truly are.
+Sometimes it lives in the stories we carry about not belonging, not being enough, or not being safe to show up as we truly are.

 Book now

-References & Further Reading
+References & reading

 Akhter-Khan, S. C., Prina, M., Wong, G. H., Mayston, R., & Li, L. (2023).
 Understanding and addressing older adults' loneliness: The social relationship expectations framework.
 Perspectives on Psychological Science, 18(4), 762–777. https://doi.org/10.1177/17456916221127218